KomodoPlatform/defi_stats/README.md

 - Python 3.7+
 - Install pip packages with `pip3 install -r requirements.txt`
 - An active [AtomicDEX-API](https://github.com/KomodoPlatform/atomicDEX-API) session (to query orderbooks)
 - A maintained MM2.db file, ideally sourced from a long running AtomicDEX-API seed node to ensure all data is included.
+This is periodically sourced via rsync, and requires you to create the `api/ache/ssh_key` file containing the ssh private key for the rsync server.
-- A `.env` file containing the following variables:
+- A `api/.env` file containing the following variables:

 ```
 # FastAPI